-For your first RMD, you have until April 1 after the year you turn 72.
-All subsequent ones must be taken by December 31.
+The withdrawal required for your first RMD, must be made by April 1 after the year you turn 72.
+All subsequent RMD withdrawals must be taken by Dec.
+31 each year.
 For instance, if you turn 72 in 2022, you have until April 1, 2023 to take your first RMD.
 Then you would have to take your second one by Dec.
 31, 2023.
 Your third RMD would be due by Dec.
 31, 2024, the fourth by Dec.
 31, 2025.
 And so on.

 If you’re considering taking your first RMD between Jan.
 1 and April 1 after you reach 72, just remember this means you will be taking two RMDs that year.
-Taking two RMDs in one year can have important tax implications.
-This could push you into a higher tax bracket, meaning a larger portion of your Social Security income could be subject to taxes.
+Taking two RMDs in a single year could put you into a higher tax bracket, meaning a larger portion of your Social Security income could be subject to taxes.
 You could also be required to pay higher taxes on income from other sources, such as pensions.
 Moreover, you could be made to pay more for Medicare Part B or Part D.

-To determine the best time to take your first RMD, compare your tax bills under two scenarios: taking the first RMD in the year you hit 72, and delaying until the following year and doubling up RMDs.
+To determine the best time taxwise to take your first RMD, compare your tax bills under the two available scenarios: taking the first RMD in the year you hit 72, and delaying until the following year and doubling up RMDs.

-You should also make sure you take your RMDs every year.
-Failure to do so means you get hit with a 50% penalty on the amount you were supposed to take out.
+Once you’re required to do so, make sure you take your full RMD every year.
+If you don’t, you will get hit with a 50% penalty on the amount you were supposed to take out, but didn’t.
 For instance, if you were supposed to withdraw $18,000 but only took out $14,000, you would owe a $2,000 penalty plus income tax on the shortfall.

-But the IRS is known to be fairly lenient in these situations, and you may be able to get the penalty waived by filling out Form 5329.
-You will need to provide a letter of explanation, including what steps you took to remedy your error.
+But the IRS is known to be fairly lenient in these situations, and you may be able to get the penalty waived by filling out Form 5329, and providing a letter of explanation that describes the steps you took to remedy your error.
 One way to avoid a problem: Ask your IRA custodian to automatically withdraw your RMDs.